Mental Health and Well-being

 Signs and symptoms

-Mental health issues are not always blatantly obvious and can quickly become progressively worse and more apparent if left unchecked.
+Mental health issues are not always obvious and can quickly become progressively worse and more apparent if left unchecked.
 Early identification and intervention is important to avoid matters escalating.
 To do this, we need to know when a person is in need as they are not always aware themselves.
-Sometimes concerns are raised by people who know them well - a parent or a member of staff who notices something is not quite right.
+Concerns may be raised by people who know them well, for example a parent or a member of staff who notices something is not quite right.

 We recognise the family plays a key role in influencing children and young people’s emotional health and wellbeing; and will work in partnership with parents and carers to promote emotional health and wellbeing.